 Who Gets Taxed on Crypto in the UK?

-Employees receiving crypto salary
+Employees receiving a crypto salary

 If you’re running a crypto business, all the regular taxes apply whether you’re dealing in crypto or fiat, and your crypto is subject to capital gains tax when sold for a profit.

-Heirs to Crypto Assets
+Heirs to crypto assets

 If you’ve inherited crypto from someone’s estate, you’ll owe inheritance tax on sums above £325,000.
 A £500,000 inheritance would be taxed £70,000 (40% of £175,000).

-How to Pay Crypto Tax UK
+When and How to Pay Crypto Tax UK?